 Most households will take about 3 to 4 weeks to fill the bucket, depending on how much fresh food you prepare.

-Your starter kit will cost R490 which includes 2 buckets plus 2 bags of bokashi.
-You will then use a bag of bokashi a month at a cost of R62 – less than R2 per day.
+Your starter kit will cost R645 which includes 2 buckets plus 2 bags of bokashi, a scoop and delivery.
+You will then use a bag of bokashi a month at a cost of about R86 – less than R3 per day – obviously depending on how many people you prepare for and how much fresh fruit and veg you use.

 Fermenting waste is far, far better than traditional composting.
 Greenhouse gas emissions are greatly reduced during fermentation, there are no insect or rodent problems, and the end product is extremely valuable as a soil conditioner.